gdscjgec/College-Fest-App/README.md

   <h3 align="center">College Fest Application</h3>

   <p align="center">
-    <b>A generic tech-fest application providing organizers with plethora of animation and customizations as per their requirement to host events smoothly and seamlessly.
-This will reduce workload to start developing from scratch.</b>
+    <b>A fully-customizable Open-Source Android application platform with plethora of animation and customizations for all kinds of community events like technical fests, college programs and competitions.
+Modify and Build as per your requirements without coding from scratch!.</b>
     <!--
     <br />
     <a href=""><strong>Explore the docs »</strong></a>